shaffooo/django_nplusone/README.md

 # django_nplusone
-Discover possible N+1 queries in Django ORM at runtime
+Discover possible N+1 queries in Django ORM at runtime during development

 The objective of this library is to help you discover any N+1s in your code at development time.
 Enable logging of warnings by following instructions shown in Usage section.
 Run your Django app as usual and you will see warning logs